yujiri8/yujiri.xyz/sanemark.md

 NAV Sanemark
 DESC A simpler, saner Markdown.

-Sanemark is a variant of [Markdown](https://daringfireball.net/projects/markdown) that's much saner than the original, let alone [the Commonmark spec](https://spec.commonmark.org), while still being fully specified.

-## What's wrong with Commonmark?

-In a word:

-<div style="text-align:center; font-size:4em; margin-top:50vh;margin-bottom:50vh">BLOAT</div>
+Sanemark is Commonmark done right: a rigid specification of [Markdown](https://daringfireball.net/projects/markdown), much instead of being more complicated, Sanemark is simpler.
+Saner.

 The commonmark spec is a small book.
 Who has time to read such a gargantuan list of obscure technicalities?
-Even if you did, would you remember any of it?
+Even if you did, would you remember it?
 Would you implement all of it without bugs?
-How many thousands of lines would it take?
-Do you want to maintain that many thousands of lines?
+How much code would it take?
+Do you want to maintain that much code?

 And I'm not complaining about a problem I don't know how to solve.
 There are several pointless [contravariant features](/software/specs_are_contravariant) in Markdown and several more that are Commonmark-specific (hereafter I won't really distinguish between Commonmark and original Markdown):